Last updated on June 4, 2026

 Wasteland

 Fixed Strip Mine and legal in Legacy, Wasteland is one of the best ways to deal with troublesome nonbasic lands.
-It's usually played in tempo decks that want to keep the lead like Delver decks and in decks with land recursion using planeswalkers like Wrenn and Six or artifacts like Crucible of Worlds.
+It's usually played in tempo decks that want to keep the lead like Delver decks and in builds with land recursion using planeswalkers like Wrenn and Six or artifacts like Crucible of Worlds.

 #2.
 Strip Mine